ecker-lab/PriMAT-tracking/README.md

-# PrimateFairMOT: A robust multi-animal tracking model for primates in the wild
+# PriMAT: A robust multi-animal tracking model for primates in the wild

 ## Link to our paper
 when it is published